 Sally's Sailing Story

 Today, David is a consultant in electrical engineering, but spends a lot of time working with me at Annapolis Hybrid Marine to help our customers understand how electric propulsion can be a great option for their boat.
-Our son Michael is pursuing a career teaching martial arts and holds a black belt in Kung Fu.
-He still enjoys the freedom of sailing whenever he can.

 WHERE TO FIND US

 Annapolis Hybrid Marine is ideally located on the Eastport peninsula across Spa Creek from downtown Annapolis, MD and the U.S. Naval Academy.
 Our office is in the historic Trumpy complex.
 Visit us and enjoy learning about a part of boating history!
+We are open by appointment - please call 410-353-4348.

 Aerial view of the former Trumpy yard in Eastport